soggyfox/JavaOnlineGame_abalone/README.md

 # Abalone Game
-University Project Group of 2
+University Project, Group of 2.
 Learn more in the extensive pdf report.

 # Client-server board game